MayThura/STLManager/README.md

-# STLManager

-This project consists of two main parts: `file-server` for back-end and `stl-viewer` for front-end.

-`file-server` is the server to control the uploading and downloading of the STL files.
-It is implemented in nodejs and Koa. `stl-viewer` is the client side project, which is implement in react, three and fiber to display the STL files.

-When the user chooses a STL file, it will upload the file to the server.
-In this project, it assumes that the server database is in the local computer, so the uploaded file location is `stl-viewer/public`.
-Consequently, if the user wants to download the file, the STL files only from `stl-viewer/public` can be chosen to download.
-(In the real world project, this needs to be taken care by the service like AWS.)
-Whenever the user chooses the file to download or upload, it will be displayed on the web page so that the user can check the file out.
+# 3D Picture Uploader and Viewer

+This innovative application allows users to upload, view, and download 3D STL files directly from a web page.
+Aimed at providing a seamless experience for 3D content creators and enthusiasts, this platform makes it easy to share and explore 3D models.

+## Project Structure

+The project is divided into two main components:

+### `file-server` (Back-end)

+- Technology: Built with Node.js and Koa, file-server handles the uploading and downloading of STL files.
+- Functionality: It serves as the backend server, managing file transactions and ensuring smooth data flow between the client and server.

+### `stl-viewer` (Front-end)

+- Technology: Developed with React and powered by Three.js and Fiber, `stl-viewer` provides a dynamic interface for displaying STL files.
+- Features: Users can interact with the web page to upload STL files, which are then rendered for online viewing.
+The application supports downloading STL files, allowing users to save content locally.

 ## Installation
 Install `yarn` if you don't have it already